mllewis/cumulative-science/content/resource/getting_help.markdown

 * Look at the help files (` ?<function>` in RStudio console)
 * Look at the [cheatsheets](https://www.rstudio.com/resources/cheatsheets/)
 * Google – often adding “tidyverse” to your search helps
 * Often it's a lot more pleasant an experience to get your questions answered in person.
-Make use of the instructors’ office hours, we're here to help!
+Make use of office hours, we're here to help!
 * Email us
 * When getting help from us, give your question context from course concepts not course assignments.
     - Good context: "I have a question on filtering"